An Evening with the Grand Ole Opry at Carnegie Hall

 UNITED IN SOUND

-On March 20, 2026, the Grand Ole Opry takes the stage at Carnegie Hall as part of the “United in Sound: America at 250” festival.
+On March 20, 2026, the Grand Ole Opry took the stage at Carnegie Hall as part of the “United in Sound: America at 250” festival.
+The special, one-night-only performance showcased the past, present, and future of country music and its lasting impact on the American sound.

 OPRY AND CARNEGIE HALL